The Full Moon

 Next full moon date:

-The May full moon is called the Flower Moon.
+The June full moon is called the Strawberry Moon.